athornton/rpgexperiments/Fallout/Fallout-rules.md

 Thrown weapons always use Explosives skill, even if the projectile thrown is not, in fact, explosive.
-Laying a mine uses Explosives skill, modified by the weight of the creature stepping on it.
+Laying a mine uses Explosives skill, which is rolled when a creature might trigger it (modified by the weight of the creature stepping on it).
 Flying creatures do not set off mines, and a radroach is much less likely to than is a Super Mutant.
 Fortunately, this usually works out for the players, since deadlier opponents also tend to be bigger ones.

-### Combat Turns
+### Combat Rounds

-Each combat turn has two phases: movement and action.
+Each combat round has two phases: movement and action.
 Combat proceeds in decreasing order of agility score.
 Tiebreakers are up to the GM.

 Movement is taken before action.
 An action can be one of: